roman-milk/roman-milk.github.io/teacher-is-mistaken.md

   She prepared the master's supper with great difficulty, while the decadent thing kept her on a high.
 So now even when he wasn't touching her, she was being stimulated.
 Continuously, without respite, her body was being teased.
 It was still early in the evening when she fell at his feet to beg him.

   "Please master.
 Either remove this thing or take me.
 I need to feel you inside me.
 I need to cum, feeling you deep inside your cunt.
 Please, master," Hollie begged.
-Report_Story #2